rhdtownsend/gyre/docs/source/user-guide/understanding-grids/frequency-grids.rst

 :ref:`freq-units` section, and :math:`\delta\omega` is the frequency shift that transforms from the frame in which :math:`f_{\rm min,max}` are defined to the inertial frame.
-The actual value of this shift depends on the :nml_n:`freq_frame` parameter, which behaves analogously to the :nml_n:`grid_frame` parameter discussed above.
+The actual value of this shift depends on the :nml:option:`freq_frame` option, which behaves analogously to the :nml:option:`grid_frame` option discussed above.

 .. _inverse-freq-grid:

 Inverse Grid
 ~~~~~~~~~~~~

-When :nml_nv:`grid_type = 'INVERSE'`, :program:`gyre` first evaluates a sequence
+When :nml:option:`grid_type` = :nml:value:`'INVERSE'`, :program:`gyre`
-of dimensionless angular frequencies in the grid reference frame
+first evaluates a sequence of dimensionless angular frequencies in the
-according to the formula
+grid reference frame according to the formula

 .. math::